Other Digital Health Initiatives

 View a comparative document between HPOS, PRODA and PKI Certificates here.

 Access to Healthdirect Video Call services now available

 In response to COVID-19, many services are using telehealth to deliver care.
 Brisbane South PHN is pleased to provide complimentary access to Healthdirect Video Call to all health providers in the Brisbane south region that bulk bill MBS telehealth items.

 Healthdirect Video Call is a secure platform that allows healthcare providers to offer their services via a video consultation.
 Video Call provides a single consistent entry point on the service’s webpage for all patients (link to waiting room can also be emailed), where they enter an online waiting area for their appointment.

-Benefits of using Healthdirect Video Call include:
+Benefits of using Healthdirect Video Call

-- purpose-built for health settings, with workflow that is familiar to consumers and healthcare providers
+- Purpose-built for health settings, with workflow that is familiar to consumers and healthcare providers.

-- easy access for patients using their own device (no account creation needed)
+- Easy access for patients using their own device (no account creation needed).

-- secure, using high-quality encrypted video technology.
+- Secure system that uses high-quality encrypted video technology.

 We recommend familiarising yourself with the new MBS telehealth items which can be utilised for telehealth consultations.